You may wish to see an introductory page first.

-One of the most spectacular features of the fortifications of Rhodes is the very large moat surrounding the walls: to ensure the enemy could not easily fill it, the ground on the opposite side was contained by a massive wall, which was difficult to dismantle.
+One of the most spectacular features of the fortifications of Rhodes is the very large moat surrounding the city: to ensure the enemy could not easily fill it, the ground on the opposite side was contained by a counterscarp, a massive wall which was difficult to dismantle.
 In the moat itself the Knights built low casemates projecting from the walls from which cannon and guns could be fired.

 Rampart near St. Athanasius' Gate